For More Information About ICPE-Monroe County

 6. Almost all private schools receiving vouchers in Indiana are religious.
 Unlike public schools, private schools are not required to make their budgets, curriculum, hiring practices, or teacher qualifications public.
 State funds to private schools mean a loss of accountability to the public for how education funding is spent.

 7. Inadequate oversight of charters opens the door to for-profit schemes and fraud.
 Recently, two Indiana virtual charter schools defrauded the state of over $86 million.
-No one has been charged and the $86 million has never been paid back to the state educational fund.
+The $86 million has never been paid back to the state educational fund.

 9. Teachers in charter and private schools do not have to comply with the same Indiana education licensure standards to teach as public school teachers.

 7. Inadequate oversight of charters opens the door to for-profit schemes and fraud.
 Recently, two Indiana virtual charter schools defrauded the state of over $86 million.
-No one has been charged and the $86 million has never been paid back to the state educational fund.
+The $86 million has never been paid back to the state educational fund.

 9. Teachers in charter and private schools do not have to comply with the same Indiana education licensure standards to teach as public school teachers.